skyla643/Python-1---classes/README.md

 ## License

-This repository is since these are assignments for my class, I have no issues sharing this publicy, unless my profesor deems otherwise.
-My perpous in sharing this publically is to showcase this to potentil empoyeers.
+This repository is not under any specific license since these are assignments for my class.
+I have no issues sharing this publicly unless my professor deems otherwise.
+My purpose in sharing this publicly is to showcase my work to potential employers.

 ---

-With love - SMRCCC3301
+With love,
+**SMRCCC3301**

+---